Energiz3r/tanglebox-server/README.md

 ### With conda, Windows

-- Run `install_win64_with_conda.bat`
+- Run `install_win64_with_conda_server.bat` to set up the web UI
+- Run `install_win64_with_conda_model.bat` to set up an HF Transformers model instance, or
+- Download the latest release of Llama.cpp and configure a server

-This script will install miniconda3 for you if not already installed
+The batch scripts will install miniconda3 for you if not already installed

 ### Without conda, Windows

-- Install `python-3.8.0` and VS2019 as above, if needed
+- Install `python-3.11.0` and VS2019 as above, if needed
 - Make sure pip is up to date: `python -m pip install --upgrade pip`
+- For server:
+  - use `pip install -r requirements-server.txt`
 - With CUDA acceleration:
   - use `pip install -r requirements-cuda.txt`
 - CPU only: